Role of Town Councils in Planning

 - The morals or motives of the developer

-Special rules apply for listed buildings conservation areas, trees (some are protected by Tree Preservation Orders).
-Planning permission is needed for advertisements above a special size.
+Special rules apply for listed buildings, Conservation Areas and trees (some are protected by Tree Preservation Orders).
+Planning permission is needed for advertisements above a certain size.